 If you are having problems with how the aircraft are behaving in Freeflight or multiplayer, double check that the autopilot is not on and that all failures are set to working.

-Figure 23: Standard button assignments on the SHIELD controller.
+Figure 30: Standard button assignments on a bluetooth controller.

-Figure 24: Button assignments when the SHIELD controller L1 button is pressed and held.
+Figure 32: Button assignments when the controller L1 button is pressed and held.

-Figure 25: Button assignments when the SHIELD controller R1 button is pressed and held.
+Figure 33: Button assignments when the controller R1 button is pressed and held.

 Altitude: An aircraft’s altitude is its height above sea level.